Does Childhood BMI Affect Adult Health Risks?

 Yes, it does.
 A child’s Body Mass Index (BMI) can impact their health later in life.
 If a child is overweight, they may face more health problems as an adult.
 These include heart disease, diabetes, and obesity.
 Many studies have shown a strong link between high childhood BMI and serious adult illnesses.

 Children with high BMI often carry extra weight into adulthood.
-A long-term study found that obese teens became severely obese by age 30.
+Long-term studies show that adolescents with obesity have a significantly higher likelihood of remaining obese in adulthood, though this outcome is not inevitable and can be modified by early intervention.
 In contrast, very few normal-weight teens reached that level.

 This shows that early weight problems can grow worse with time.
 It is easier to manage weight in childhood than later in life.